 In the past I have done newsletters on the Immune System and Natural Flu Remedies.
-Believing in natural health, I seldom take antibiotics, however, this month I will share with you the concern pertaining to Antibiotic Resistance because it is important.
-Antibiotic Resistance or antimicrobial resistance is the ability that some bacteria and microorganisms have to survive and reproduce even when they are living in an environment that contains an antibiotic.
+Believing in natural health, I seldom take antibiotics, however, this month I will share with you the concern pertaining to Antibiotic Resistant because it is important.
+Antibiotic Resistant or antimicrobial resistance is the ability that some bacteria and microorganisms have to survive and reproduce even when they are living in an environment that contains an antibiotic.
 Surviving the antibiotic gives them a resistance to the antibiotic.

 There are several ways antibiotic resistance occurs.
 Sometimes when you take an antibiotic, the antibiotic works by interfering with the synthesis of the cell walls and sometimes the bacteria have figured out how to mutate and survive because they have been exposed to the same antibiotic repeatedly.
 There are other ways that also affect the DNA.
 Regardless of the way resistance occurs it is a very real concern.

 Antibiotics are effective against bacteria which are single celled organisms.
 Antibiotics are not effective against viruses which are smaller than bacteria and require the body's cells to survive because they can not live outside the body.
 According to the CDC, viruses that should not be treated with antibiotics are colds, flu, most coughs and bronchitis, sore throats (except strep throat), some ear infections and most of the respiratory infections.

 Antibiotic Resistance to Bacteria is becoming a crisis.
 It is new, it started shortly after penicillin was introduced almost 70 years ago.
 According to the CDC we have several diseases that are antibiotic or antimicrobial resistant.
 The more familiar ones are:

 - Acometpbacter - a group of bacteria which is commonly found in soil and water.

 - Anthrax which is caused by a bacteria that forms spores.